Summer Activities can lead to Summer Injuries

 ● By Digital Media Director

-Here are some red flags that will help you know when you have over done it and need to take a water break, stretch more or call your chiropractor and make an appointment.
+Here are some “red flags” of when you have overdone it and need to take a water break, stretch more, or call your chiropractor and make an appointment.

 Signs of dehydration: